JuliaLang/PrecompileTools.jl/docs/src/index.md

 If you're happy with the results, you're done!
 If you want deeper verification of whether it worked as expected, or if you suspect problems, the [SnoopCompile package](https://github.com/timholy/SnoopCompile.jl) provides diagnostic tools.
-Potential sources of trouble include invalidation (diagnosed with `SnoopCompileCore.@snoopr` and related tools) and omission of intended calls from inside the `@compile_workload` block (diagnosed with `SnoopCompileCore.@snoopi_deep` and related tools).
+Potential sources of trouble include invalidation (diagnosed with `SnoopCompileCore.@snoop_invalidations` and related tools) and omission of intended calls from inside the `@compile_workload` block (diagnosed with `SnoopCompileCore.@snoop_inference` and related tools).

 !!! note
     `@compile_workload` works by monitoring type-inference.
 If the code was already inferred